glyjtha/scripps_hpc_rstudio/README.md

 2. Create an online account with [Sylabs](https://sylabs.io/), and generate a personal token.
 (Usually good for a month)
 3. In HPC, run `singularity remote login`, and enter your username and personal token.
-4. Run `singularity build --remote rstudio-hpc-v3.sif rstudio-hpc.def` to build the image (this could take a long time)
+4. Run `singularity build --remote rstudio-hpc-v3.sif rstudio-hpc.def` to build the image (this could take a long time) 2024-11-01 update: using `--remote` flag currently does not work.
+Run the command without the `--remote` to build the image locally.
+New command `singularity build rstudio-hpc-v3.sif rstudio-hpc.def`
-5. `sbatch start_rstudio.sh` to submit the job to a computing node.
+6. `sbatch start_rstudio.sh` to submit the job to a computing node.
     - Note, modify the `#SBATCH` tags to request different number of CPUs and RAMs.
-6. Check out the `log.txt` for tunnel access and username/password.
+7. Check out the `log.txt` for tunnel access and username/password.

 ### Option 2
 If you have trouble to build the singularity image, you could copy from my repository on HPC.